 About the teacher

 Christoph Habegger, born in Zurich, has lived in Vienna since 1991.
 After studying at the Vienna Conservatory, he worked as an actor and musical performer.
 He completed his Feldenkrais training with Carl Ginsburg in Lewes, England.
 This was followed by further training in Atem-Tonus-Ton and Embodied Life.
-He teaches in Vienna, is a trainer candidate for Feldenkrais training programs and a lecturer and director of Breath-Tonus-Tone supplementary training courses in Europe and Japan.
+He teaches in Vienna, is a trainer for Feldenkrais training programs and a lecturer and director of Breath-Tonus-Tone supplementary training courses in Europe and Japan.

 For your participation in this online seminar please have a mat and a stool or chair ready.